ronykris/gameofuno/README.md

 Ensuring Fairness: A commit-and-reveal scheme is used to prevent cheating.
 Players first commit to their actions (e.g., the card they intend to play) by submitting a hash.
 After all commitments are made, they reveal their actions.
 This prevents any player from changing their action based on others' actions.

 ## How it's Made
-The decentralized UNO card game is technically built with a combination of Kakarot blockchain and a privacy layer, utilizing several key technologies to ensure fairness, privacy, and transparency.
+The decentralized UNO card game is technically built on arbitrium, utilizing several key technologies to ensure fairness, privacy, and transparency.

-Smart Contracts: The game logic (card dealing, turn management, action validation) is written in Solidity smart contracts on the Kakarot blockchain.
+Smart Contracts: The game logic (card dealing, turn management, action validation) is written in Solidity smart contracts on the Arbitrium blockchain.
 This ensures all actions are publicly verifiable, immutable, and tamper-proof.

 Game State Management: Each player's turn, remaining cards, and game state transitions are stored and managed on-chain.
 Updates to the game state occur after every validated player action.